 2. Nomination letter

-A nomination letter signed by an official representative of the university (e.g. University President, Dean of the Department / School of Business, etc.) confirming that the nominee is in good standing and meets the eligibility requirements (1 to 2 pages recommended).
+Send a nomination letter signed by an official representative of the university (e.g., President, Dean of the Department / School of Business, etc.) which includes confirmation that the nominee meets the eligibility requirements and is in good standing (1 to 2 pages recommended).
 In drafting the nomination letter, please keep in mind that the Fellowship Nominating Committee is comprised of academic members and other executives with varying degrees of subject matter expertise.

 3. Curriculum vitae